 Department of Music & Entertainment Industry Studies

 The Department of Music and Entertainment Industry Studies (MEIS) offers several degree programs intended to prepare students for a variety of careers in the arts and entertainment industry.
-Students can choose between two main tracks: *Performance Based Studies and Music Industry Studies (MIS).
-The former requires an audition (noted with “*”), and with a strong emphasis in music performance, students emphasize in Music Performance, Music Business, or Recording Arts.
-The MIS degree is designed for students who are not currently musicians and focuses more on the emphasis areas of Business or Technology.
+Students can choose between two main tracks: *Performance Based Studies and non-performance based.
+The former requires an audition (noted with “*”), and with a strong emphasis in music performance, students emphasize in Music Performance, Music Business, Singer/Songwriter, or Recording Arts.

 Please note: Admission to the Music major is competitive for both freshmen and transfer students.